Penalty Method for Obliquely Reflected Diffusions: Proof of Theorem

 Compare $L_n$ and $l_n$ from~\eqref{eq:L-l-n}.
 From Lemmata~\ref{lemma:l-n-tight} and~\ref{lemma:bounded-tight}, the sequence $\bigl(L_n\bigl(\cdot\wedge\tau_{\CO}^{X_n}\bigr)\bigr)_{n \ge 1}$ is tight in $C([0, T], \BR^d)$.
 In addition, all $W_n$ have the same law (of a $d$-dimensional Brownian motion) in $C([0, T], \BR^d)$.
 By Lemma~\ref{lemma:stopping-tight}, the sequence $\bigl(W_n\bigl(\cdot\wedge\tau^{X_n}_{\CO}\bigr)\bigr)_{n \ge 1}$ is tight in $C([0, T], \BR^d)$.
 From~\eqref{eq:X-n-sum}, we have:

 Therefore, the following sequence is tight in $C([0, T], \BR^{4d+1})$:

 Take $\left(\ol{Z}, \ol{L}, \ol{l}, \ol{V}, \ol{W}\right)$, a weak limit point of the sequence~\eqref{eq:sequence-big} in $C([0, T], \BR^{4d+1})$.
 Without loss of generality, for simplicity of notation we can assume that the whole sequence~\eqref{eq:sequence-big} converges weakly to this limit point.
 By the Skorohod representation theorem, after changing the probability space, we can take a.s. uniform convergence on $[0, T]$, instead of weak convergence.
+We can assume the filtration $(\CF_t)_{t \ge 0}$ is generated by all these processes.
 Taking the limit in~\eqref{eq:stopped-sum}, we have:

 \begin{lemma} The process $\ol{L} = (\ol{L}(t), 0 \le t \le T\wedge\tau^{\ol{Z}}_{\CO})$ can be represented as

 \end{lemma}

 \begin{lemma} The process $\ol{V} = (\ol{V}(t), 0 \le t \le T\wedge\tau^{\ol{Z}}_{\CO})$ can be represented as